mortinger91/mortinger91/README.md

 I love and strongly believe in Free and Open source software ❤️

 In my spare time I like to code, study and tinker with IoT devices. <br>
-Here are (some of) the topics I am interested in:
+Here are the topics I am most interested in:
 - cybersecurity/privacy
 - advanced networking
 - binary decompilation